 One of the things that still irritates me is the fact that Nan/Grace died in the premiere episode.
 This episode features a historical black female that jump started the Civil Rights movement.
 To not have Nan play a role in maintaining it is a disservice.
 Yes, Ryan gave a shout out.
 Past companions Martha and Billy were never part of an episode of this magnitude.
 Ryan almost makes up for it but it was very disappointing that Nan could not be physically be part of it either.

 The song during the final moment

 I thought the song “Rise Up” by Andra Day was okay.
 My guess as to why “Rise Up” was chosen; it is a recognizable modern song.
-Also maybe it emphasizes how much work we still need to do in modern time.
-Also, there was an older song in the beginning of the episode so maybe the decision was to not overdo it?
+Maybe it emphasizes how much work we still need to do in modern time?
+Also, there was an older song in the beginning of the episode so perhaps the decision was to not overdo it?

 However, to give the moment even more punch I felt another spiritual would have been a better choice.
 For example, “Ain’t Gonna Let Nobody Turn Me Around” or go with a classic, “Lift Every Voice and Sing.”

 It would have shown consistency if anything else.
 Plus given that Ryan sent Krasko away so Rosa could succeed also would have given the song more oomph.